godotengine/godot-docs/tutorials/networking/port_forwarding_upnp.rst

         peer.create_client(ip, port)
         multiplayer.multiplayer_peer = peer

-and convert it into UPNP.
-Reminder that **only the host must use UPNP**.
-Because the goal is after all to expose a public IP onto the wide internet, accessible by anyone.
+and convert it so it uses :abbr:`UPNP (Universal Plug and Play)`.
+Reminder that **only the host needs :abbr:`UPNP (Universal Plug and Play)`**.
+Because the goal is after all to expose the host's IP onto the wide internet, accessible by anyone.

 Let's expand onto start_server()